-As communicators speaking on behalf of the university, we have an obligation to make sure that all posts made from UB social accounts reflect our institutional values and move the university forward.
-Be sure that your content is accurate and ties back to your account’s social strategy.
-Not sure if your post reflects your account strategy?
+Not sure if your content reflects your account strategy?
 Use your bio/about section as a litmus test.
-Make sure everything you post from your page ties back to that statement.
+Make sure everything you publish from your page ties back to that mission statement.

 When positioning content, always think about the audience.
 Consider:

 - What’s in it for them?
 What are they going to get out of reading this?
-If we want our audience to engage with our content, we have to provide value or position it in a way that is meaningful to them.
+If we want our audience to engage with our content, we have to provide value or position it in a way that is meaningful and will resonate with them.

-- Would YOU want to click on this post?
-Does the copy make you care or feel excited about the content?
+- Would YOU want to click on this content?
+Does this content make you feel excited, proud or want to learn more?

 - Is the content inclusive and does it accurately reflect our community?
 We want to make sure that our diverse university population is represented in an authentic way.
 Step back and look at your content from the week and consider whether or not the language, the people and the photos you are featuring reflect an inclusive community that is a reasonable representation of your unit and/or our community as a whole.